nlmaca/Enecsys_Dashboard/README.md

+# Enecsys_Dashboard - Version 2.1 - BugFixes
+-- added jquery datepicker to history selection (wasn't working in IE).
+-- added jquery datepicker to inverter page
+-- added some text information. to create history views, you need to update the history table first.
+--
+update from 2.0 to 2.1?
+-- just upload all the files again (execpt the directory INSTALL and inc)

 # Enecsys_Dashboard - Version 2.0 - Intro
 is based on the need for a Solar Dashboard to monitor on a local server. to monitor the enecsys inverters It needs to run on the same host where the the script of Omoerbeek is running.